 - A pocket (wallet).
 You can store one or two bank cards or commuter cards or a few notes in the pocket inside the front cover.

 - Powered by the phone battery.
-Galaxy S10 LED View cover is powered by the phone battery through NFC induction.
+Galaxy S10 LED View cover is powered by the phone battery through NFC induction (see Galaxy S10 layout for the location of the NFC antenna).
 It is not necessary to charge the cover.